Towards Measuring and Modeling "Culture" in LLMs: A Survey: Introduction

 The survey is organized as follows.
 In Section \ref{sec:method}, we describe our method for identifying the papers, categorizing them along various axes, and then deriving a taxonomy based on the proxies of cultures and probing methods used in the studies.
-These taxonomies are presented in Section \ref{sec:findings} and Section \ref{sec:findings-probing} respectively, along with the papers that fall under various taxa.
-In Section \ref{sec-gaps}, we discuss the gaps and recommendations, and finally, we conclude in Section \ref{sec-conclusion}.
+These taxonomies are presented in Section \ref{sec:findings} and Section \ref{sec:findings-probing} respectively.
+In Section \ref{sec-gaps}, we discuss the gaps and recommendations.
+We conclude in Section \ref{sec-conclusion}.